georgiee/angular-workshop-skipbo/docs/challenges/04-rxjs.md

 ## Completed
 Awesome.
 You did it!🏅🏅🏅 This was a long and pretty difficult challenge.
 I hope you didn't have to use the catch up branches too often.

 RxJs is hard to learn because you need to gather a lot of experience with the dozens of operators and observables and then you still have to learn to build your own observables.
 That's a lot.
 I learnt a lot creating this challenge — I encourage you to learn RxJJ with a real project but it doesn't have to be a daily job project.
 Just build your favorite card or boardgame, some application you would like to build or anything else you enjoy.
-Reactive programming will be helpful in many places — it's a technology avaialble in many programming languages.
+Reactive programming will be helpful in many places — it's a technology available in many programming languages.

 You reached branch `workshop/04-rxjs-end` by completing the following tasks.